adambodie/fortune-cookie/README.md

 ### Version 2
 With AngularJS being updated to Angular, I rebuilt this project using Angular with Typescript, backed with Webpack.

+### Version 2.1
+In 2019, I configured the app to resolve a long-standing issue for me, how to retrieve data from a database rather than mock-data.
+For the simplicity of this project, I added Firebase in order to make this possible.